Fourth Industrial Revolution: Smart factories

 The Fourth Industrial Revolution fosters "smart factories", which are production environments where facilities and logistics systems are organised with minimal human intervention.

 The technical foundations on which smart factories are based are cyber-physical systems that communicate with each other using IoT.
 An important part of this process is the exchange of data between the product and the production line.
 This enables more efficient supply chain connectivity and better organisation within a production environment.

 Within modular structured smart factories, cyber-physical systems monitor physical processes, create a virtual copy of the physical world, and make decentralised decisions.
-Over the internet of things, cyber-physical systems communicate and cooperate with each other and with humans in synchronic time both internally and across organizational services offered and used by participants of the value chain.
+Over the Internet of Things, cyber-physical systems communicate and cooperate with each other and with humans in synchronic time both internally and across organizational services offered and used by participants of the value chain.

 Artificial intelligence

 Artificial intelligence (AI) has a wide range of applications across all sectors of the economy.
 It gained prominence following advancements in deep learning during the 2010s, and its impact intensified in the 2020s with the rise of generative AI, a period often referred to as the "AI boom".
-Models like GPT-4o can engage in verbal and textual discussions and analyze images.
+Models like GPT-4o can engage in verbal and textual discussions and analyse images.

 AI is a key driver of Industry 4.0, orchestrating technologies like robotics, automated vehicles, and real-time data analytics.
 By enabling machines to perform complex tasks, AI is redefining production processes and reducing changeover times.
 AI could also significantly accelerate, or even automate software development.

 Some experts believe that AI alone could be as transformative as an industrial revolution.
-Multiple companies such as OpenAI and Meta have expressed the goal of creating artificial general intelligence (AI that can do virtually any cognitive task a human can), making large investments in data centers and GPUs to train more capable AI models.
+Multiple companies such as OpenAI and Meta have expressed the goal of creating artificial general intelligence (AI that can do virtually any cognitive task a human can), making large investments in data centres and GPUs to train more capable AI models.